Collection: Gyokuro green tea

 • Gyokuro: The leaves are rolled into fine needles and infused in hot water (generally at low temperature, 50-60°C).

-• Sencha: The leaves are also rolled, but not as fine as those of Gyokuro.
-Infusion takes place at a slightly higher temperature (70-80°C).
+• Sencha: The leaves are also rolled, but less finely than those of Gyokuro.
+The infusion is made at a slightly higher temperature (140-176°F).

 • Matcha: This powder is not infused, but mixed with hot water using a whisk(chasen) to create a frothy beverage.